 You can import data from existing instances of XBRL reports into Excel (typically, files with a .xbrl extension).
 For the import to be successful, the imported instances must be valid XBRL reports.
 They may be reports you have previously generated using the Solvency XBRL Add-in or reports that you received from other parties.

 To import an existing XBRL instance file into Excel, follow the instructions below:

-1.In the Excel ribbon, click the Solvency II tab.
+1.In the Excel ribbon, click the add-in tab.

 2.Click Import from XBRL and browse for the XBRL instance file.